borjalofe/wpcli-wordpress-generator/README.md

 #### Question: How can I add a new menu?

+We set menus before anything else so:

+1. we can assign them to their correct location in the theme -as every theme can have their own locations it's easier this way-
+2. and it's also quite easy to assign any page to them

+I've added two menus that make sense to me:

+1. Main Menu: which usually goes in site's header and has the main site's pages -homepage, blog page, contact page, ...-
+2. Legal Menu: which usually goes in site's footer and has the legal pages -legal notice, privacy policy, cookies policy, ...-

+In order to add another menu -say a social menu with links to all our social network accounts- you just need to do the following steps:

+1. Add the new menu after the Legal Menu with the same command:
+   1. `NEW_MENU=$(wp menu create ${MENU_NAME} --porcelain)`
+2. Check if there's any menu location that suits your need.
+   1. You can do it accessing the server through SSH and using the following command:
+      1. `wp menu location list`
+   2. In case the theme doesn't have a suitable menu location, you can check for widget areas -which WP CLI knows as 'sidebars'- using the following command:
+      1. `wp sidebar list`
+3. Go to the theme's setup file -say `themes/generatepress/install.sh`
+4. After the legal menu assign line, you can write
+   1. the following command to assign the menu to a menu location:
+      1. `wp menu location assign ${NEW_MENU} ${MENU_LOCATION}`
+   2. or the following command to assign the menu to a widget location:
+      1. `wp widget add nav_menu ${WIDGET_LOCATION} --nav_menu="${NEW_MENU}"`

+Don't forget to change var names -NEW_MENU, MENU_NAME, MENU_LOCATION, WIDGET_LOCATION- so they are not mistaken with others.

 #### Question: How can I add a new page?

 #### Question: How can I add a new plugin?